campbell000/blog/content/articles/running-wsl2-on-bootcamp.md

 ## Brief Summary
 The brief TLDR is:
 - Boot into MacOS
-- Run `sysctl -a | grep machdep.cpu.features` to remind your mac that it can do things
+- Run `sysctl -a | grep machdep.cpu.features` in the terminal to remind your mac that it can do things
 - Boot into Windows from System Preferences.
 DO NOT SIMPLY RESTART YOUR COMPUTER AND BOOT INTO WINDOWS
 - Disable decompression on the folder that contains your linux distribution.
 - If windows ever restarts, make sure to repeat this whole process again if you get errors booting up your WSL environment